 Recommendation: Type your array constant one time directly into an Excel cell and test it.
 If it works, copy it.
 Now continue with the following steps (the number relate to the image on the right-hand side).

 In this article you learned the basics of array formulas.
-Especially relevant for some special lookups, for example VLOOKUP to the left or VLOOKUPS with several criteria rely on array formulas.
+Especially relevant for some special lookups, for example VLOOKUP to the left or VLOOKUPS with several criteria rely on these formulas.
 Some of these special lookups don’t have a non-array alternative.
 In such case you have to use array formulas.
 Furthermore – although probably nowadays not that relevant any longer – you could reduce the file size of Excel workbooks because you can conduct several calculation steps within one formula.

 Henrik, thanks for posting this.
 I’ve used single-cell array formulae for many things, but i often run into limitations.
 For example, I’d like to use arrays for iterating through a series of SUBSTITUTE functions.
 My idea is that I should be able to provide an array of terms and an array of replacement terms and perform a search and replace for each term in a cell, without having to nest SUBSTITUTES.
 But i can’t get the substitute to honor the array.
 Do you have any ideas?
 I’ve tried using the “evaluate formula” but it only goes through the first set of elements in my array.